-I use a 10 inch pan when I roast a whole chicken and everything fits nicely in the pan.
+I use a when I roast a whole chicken and everything fits nicely in the pan.
 I use lots of seasoning and no extra liquid.
 Using the cast iron skillet along with the aromatics and natural juice of the chicken produces just enough drippings to use if you want to add a little bit of something special to your dish when serving.
 So, there are you are!
 A few simple yet important steps to give you the best, perfectly roasted chicken…every single time.

 Perfect Lemon Roast Chicken